EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 }}
 ```

-We need to replace the location pins with a mix of clusters and pins.
-Replace this:
+Finally, we need to replace the location pins with a mix of clusters and pins.
+Delete this…

 ```typescript
 {locations.map(({latitude, longitude}, i) => (